 AudioSuite plug-ins are accessed through the AudioSuite menu.

-Plug-ins can be organized by category, manufacturer, and favorites in the menu.
-(Pro Tools 6.4 and higher).
+Plug-ins can be organized in the AudioSuite menu in Pro Tools by Flat List (with plug-ins in alphabetical order), Category, Manufacturer, or Category and Manufacturer.

 For more information, see "Organizing Plug-Ins" on page 15.